Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Could property prices jump again in Serbia as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Serbia is medium, with a potential jump most likely concentrated in Belgrade's prime and near-prime apartment segments rather than across the entire country.
+As of early 2026, there is a medium likelihood of a renewed price surge in Serbia, but it would most likely be concentrated in Belgrade's prime and near-prime apartment segments rather than spread evenly across the whole country.

 Please also note that we regularly publish and update real estate price forecasts for Serbia here.